cwcon/push/setup/fork-and-clone.md

 1. Locate the Fork button in the upper right-hand part of your screen, and click it.

-1. You’ll see a cute little animation from GitHub, reinforcing the idea that “forking” is really just another word for copying.
+1. You’ll see a cute little animation from GitHub, reinforcing the idea that “forking” is basically just another word for copying.

 1. When the forking process is complete, you’ll see at the top of your page an SSH URL, something